emrahkutlu/browser-popup/README.md

-# this is a browser notification
+# oculi - browser notification
+(this is a browser notification, that helps to take care for your eyes when online.)

 notification name ideas:
 - oculi (latin)
 - euyun (arabic)